gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 )
 ```

-> Tip: Generally, if you use a component in multiple places on a site, it should be in its own module file in the `components` directory.
+> 💡 Tip: Generally, if you use a component in multiple places on a site, it should be in its own module file in the `components` directory.
 But, if it's used only in one file, create it inline.

+_**Note:** In JSX you can not use the HTML property `class`, in JSX it is named `className`._

 The finished page should now look like: